ssriram1992/EPECsolve/README.md

 ```
 - You can alternatively use the [online documentation](https://ssriram1992.github.io/EPECsolve/html/index.html)

-# Running
+# Compiling
 - Download the [project](https://github.com/ssriram1992/EPECsolve/).
 If you do not have access, please email [sriram.sankaranarayanan@polymtl.ca](mailto:sriram.sankaranarayanan@polymtl.ca).
 - Open `Makefile`.
+- Enter the path where you downladed in `EPEC_HOME`.
+This folder should contain folders like `docs/`, `src/`, `test/` etc.
+- Enter the path to Boost in `BOOST_HOME`.
+Ensure that the path to corresponding include files and boost libraries are correct.
 - Enter the path of your armadillo-installation in the line defining the variable `ARMA`.
 Typically, the location would be like `/opt/armadillo-code`.
 - Enter the path of your Gurobi-installation in the line defining the variable `GUR`.
 Typically, the location would be like `/opt/gurobi/gurobi811/<Your OS>`.
-- Run `mkdir bin && mkdir dat` to create the folders where the executable file and other temporary files sit.
+- Run `make install` to make the necessary folders to store temporary files, binary files etc.
 - Run `make compileEPEC` to compile.
+- Optionally run `make EPECtest` to run the set of unit tests.
+It should all succeed without a problem.
+- Run `make` to create the binary.
-- Run `make` to run the code.
+- Run `./bin/EPEC -h` to get a list of command line options with which you can run the executable.